source-foundry/Hack/docs/WEBFONT_USAGE.md

-### Webfont Usage
+### Web Font Usage

 Hack webfonts are released in eot, ttf, woff, and woff2 formats.
 They include a complete Hack character set build and a smaller [basic Latin](http://www.unicode.org/charts/PDF/U0000.pdf) + [Latin-1 supplement](http://www.unicode.org/charts/PDF/U0080.pdf) Unicode character block build.
 The latter build set is smaller in size and is intended to improve page loading times when you do not need the entire Hack character set.

-You can view the rendering of the webfonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).
+You can view the rendering of the web fonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).

 #### Hack by CDN